 What's in your fly box?

 Now that you know the best flies to use on the Ausable River, make sure you fish as responsibly as possible.
+Make sure you purchase a New York State fishing license online or from a local retail shop.
 Stay up to date on New York statewide and special regulations for the West Branch Ausable River.
 Use wader wash stations to ensure you don't transport invasive species to and from water sources.
 During the hot summer months when water temperatures are warm, practice fishing methods that are safer for heat-stressed trout.
 Lastly, support brook trout conservation methods, such as water temperature monitoring, river and stream restoration for habitat connectivity, environmental DNA mapping, and riparian tree planting.
 See you on the river!

 With cooler temperatures and brilliant foliage, autumn is one of the best times to fly fish in the Adirondacks.
 Photo generously provided by Brendan Wiltse.